Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Theoretical results

 in probability as $\eta\to0$. \end{theorem}

-We refer the readers to Section \ref{subsec: proof of scaling limit} for the proof.
+The proof is deferred to Appendix \ref{section C appendix}.
 Here we briefly discuss the implication of the result.
 Suppose that we terminate the training after a reasonably long time, say, $\floor{t / \eta^\beta }$ iterations.
-Then the random variable that converges to zero in \eqref{def main paper RV proportion of time spent at small basin} is exactly the proportion of time that $X^\eta_n$ spent in the attraction fields that are not wide.
+Then the random variable that converges to zero in \cref{def main paper RV proportion of time spent at small basin} is exactly the proportion of time that $X^\eta_n$ spent in the attraction fields that are not wide.
 Therefore, by truncating the gradient noise of the heavy-tailed SGD, we can effectively eliminate small attraction fields from its training trajectory.
-In other words, it is almost guaranteed that SGD is in one of the widest attraction fields after sufficiently long training iterations.
+In other words, it is almost guaranteed that SGD is in one of the widest attraction fields after sufficiently long training.
+Meanwhile, despite the asymptotic nature of Theorem \ref{thm main paper eliminiate sharp minima from trajectory}, it has been confirmed in our simulation and deep learning experiments that the elimination effect can be observed under typical choices of $\eta$.

-Interestingly enough, Theorem \ref{thm main paper eliminiate sharp minima from trajectory} is merely a manifestation of the global dynamics of heavy-tailed SGD, and a lot more can be said even when $\mathcal{G}$ is not irreducible.
-The main message can be summarized as follows: (a) SGD with truncated and heavy-tailed noise naturally partitions the entire training landscape into different regions; (b) In each region, the dynamics of $X^\eta_n$ for small $\eta$ closely resemble that of a continuous-time Markov chain that \emph{only} visits local minima; (3) In particular, any sharp minima within each region is almost completely avoided by SGD.
+Theorem \ref{thm main paper eliminiate sharp minima from trajectory} is merely a manifestation of the global dynamics of heavy-tailed SGD.
+The main messages of the next theorem are: (a) under clipped heavy-tailed noises, the dynamics of $X^\eta_n$ for small $\eta$ closely resemble that of a continuous-time Markov chain; (b) this chain \emph{only} visits local minima of the largest attraction fields of $f$, thus minima in small attraction fields are completely avoided.